A data management system for machine learning research of tokamak

-The mini-batching gradient descent \citep{dean2012large,Huang2013} is a general technique helps enhance GPU performance \citep{Chetlur2014} and accelerates the training convergence of AI models.
+The mini-batching gradient descent \cite{dean2012large,Huang2013} is a general technique that helps enhance GPU performance \cite{Chetlur2014} and accelerates the training convergence of ML models.
 The loss gradients are computed for several examples in parallel and then averaged.
-The tokamak experimental data processing is difficult to use the mini-batching since the tokamak experiment is all-time sequence data and has different sequence lengths.
-For this approach to work efficiently, the AI model training for forward and backward passes of each gradient computation must be equal for all the examples computed in parallel.
+The ML model training of the tokamak's experimental data is difficult to use the mini-batching since the tokamak experiment is all time sequences and has different sequence lengths because of the different duration of each tokamak experiment.
+For the ML approach to work efficiently, the ML model training for forward and backward passes of each gradient computation must be equal for all the examples computed in parallel.
 This is not possible if different training examples have different lengths.
-Therefore, there are three options for AI model training of experimental data of tokamaks.
-1. Using time slicing techniques, dealing with time slices instead of sequences.
-2. Time sequence padding techniques, padding sequences with the specific values to the same length 3.
-Time sequence concatenating.
-Option 1 is straightforward to implement, so this work does not give the corresponding interface.
-The engine developed an approach called \textquotedbl bucketing\textquotedbl{} to meet option 2 requirements.
-For option 3, we have developed an approach based on a sequence concatenating buffer to meet this requirement.
+Therefore, there are three options for ML model training of experimental data of tokamaks.
+1. Using time slicing techniques, ML models input time slices instead of sequences.
+2. Time sequence padding techniques, padding sequences with specific values to the same length.
+3. Time sequence concatenating.
+Option 1 is straightforward to implement, so the present work does not give the corresponding interface.
+A method called a \textquotedbl bucket generator\textquotedbl{} was developed in the engine to satisfy the requirements of Option 2.
+For Option 3, we developed an approach based on a sequence concatenating buffer to meet this requirement.